 Davis led Adrian to a successful 2012-13 season.
 The Bulldogs first set the most wins (20) and a then-program record for highest win percentage (.759) in a season, and compiled the top combined special teams in the country.
 Adrian also had outstanding individual performances with a pair of All-Americans, a conference player of the year selection, and three All-NCHA standouts.

 Davis had a very successful rookie campaign with the Bulldogs in his first year as a head coach at the NCAA Division III level, guiding the squad to the 2012 NCHA O'Brien Cup championship game.
 Adrian finished the season with a 16-10-2 overall record and placed third in the rugged NCHA with a record of 12-6-2.
 Adrian also had the fourth-best power play unit in NCAA Division III while scoring on 26.1 percent of its chances (40-of-153).
 Davis coached Second Team All-American Kelly Salis and also guided All-NCHA players Olivia Rork, Brittany Zeches and Salis.

-Davis joins the Adrian staff after spending the 2009-2010 season as a Volunteer Assistant Coach at NCAA Division I Robert Morris (PA) University where he worked with the Colonials goaltenders that finished first in the Atlantic Hockey Conference in team save percentage and goals against average in overall play.
+Prior to joining the Adrian staff, Davis spent the 2009-2010 season as a volunteer assistant coach at NCAA Division I Robert Morris University in Moon Township, Pa., where he worked with the Colonials goaltenders that finished first in the Atlantic Hockey Conference in team save percentage and goals-against average in overall play.

 Before joining the coaching ranks, Davis played professionally for the Laredo Bucks of the Central Hockey League.
-Davis played his college hockey with American International where he appeared in 52 games from 2001-04.
-He ranks fourth all-time in average saves per game sixth all-time in saves.
+He played his college hockey with Division I American International College, appearing in 52 games from 2001-04.
+He graduated from AIC in 2004 with a bachelor of science degree in business administration.